blueriver/docker-muracms/README.md

 The [Docker](https://www.docker.com/) files in this repository may be used to create your own custom Docker container for running [Mura CMS](http://www.getmura.com/).
 For Docker images, visit the Docker repository at https://hub.docker.com/r/stevewithington/docker-muracms/.

+**NOTE:** The example files and Docker images are provided as learning tools only.
+They are *NOT* intended for production purposes.
+That said, you could easily use the information as a basis for creating your own custom Docker images for integration into your team's workflow.

 # Tags
 * `:7.1-commandbox-lucee5` ([Dockerfile](https://github.com/stevewithington/docker-muracms/blob/master/image-build-files/commandbox-lucee5/Dockerfile))
 * `:7.1-commandbox-adobe2016` ([Dockerfile](https://github.com/stevewithington/docker-muracms/blob/master/image-build-files/adobe2016/Dockerfile))